Thilankavishka/Canteen-Management-System-University-Of-Vavuniya/README.md

 Schema-> The canteensceema includes fields for Canteenname, openclosetime, and description.
-Model Export -> The schema is compiled into a Mongoose model named canteen and exported for use in other parts of the application. canteenroute.js -> This file sets up the routing for canteen-related operations using Express.
+Model Export -> The schema is compiled into a Mongoose model named canteen and exported for use in other parts of the application. canteenroute.js -> This file sets up the routing for canteen-related operations using Express. canteenmodel ->Mongoose model for canteen data. canteenmodel.js: Provides a structured schema for canteen data, ensuring consistency and validation in the database. canteenroute.js: Implements the necessary routes for creating canteen entries, including middleware integration for security and authorization checks.

 2020/ICT/107
   My Contributions: